DerekR0123/Midi-Keyboard/DEREK_ROSS.md

 <br>
 <br>
 <b><h3>Overview:</h3></b><br>
 My project is called <b>Midi-keyboard</b>.
 Its a program designed in Racket using libraries <b>rsound</b> and <b>portaudio</b> with specific use of their section called <b>piano-tones</b>.
 What I did was I took values from piano-tones and applied a <b>Let-Is-Lambda</b> approach to turn these into <b>Note Objects</b>.
 A few <b>Iterative</b> functions later these objects were ordered sequentially to create a full line in sheet music and eventually a specific song that they modeled.
 The song chosen was <b>FurElise by Beethovan</b>.
 I chose this song because it was the very first song I learned how to play on the piano and I thought it was fitting that it would be the very first one I would bring to life in Racket!
 The final outcome of my project was a simple UI with a <b>Recursive Help-Text function</b> that can display all the commands my program can do as well as a <b>Password-based Command system</b> that will execute any of the commands the user chooses.
-These commands range from Displaying or Playing: a single note, Line of notes, or the full song.<br>
+These commands range from Displaying or Playing: a single note, Line of notes, or the full song.
+I am the sole contributor to everything in the project including the code as well.
+The only External Technology that was used was Sheet Music from the song FurElise and a physical Piano for concept correlation.<br>
 <br>
 <b><h3>Course Correlation:</h3></b><br>
 I would like to pick out specific topics and highlight some of the code that embodies them and explain why:<br>